Spanish–Ottoman Wars: Spanish counter-offensive (1529–1541)

 The loss of the island of Algiers caused a major shock in Spain.
-In 1529, a Spanish fleet of 10 ships carrying reinforcements to the besieged island was destroyed by the skillful counter-attack of Hayreddin Barbarossa Pasha, who had already passed the island.
-In July 1531, the 50-man Spanish-Genoese fleet under the command of Genoese Admiral Andrea Doria suffered an even greater defeat in the Cherchell Campaign.
-Likewise, the Ottomans in 1534 were able to recapture the port of Koroni (at the tip of the Morea), which Andrea Doria had captured in 1532.
+In 1529, a Spanish fleet of 10 ships carrying reinforcements to the besieged island was destroyed by the skillful counter-attack of Hayreddin Barbarossa, who had already passed the island.
+In July 1531, the 50-man Spanish-Genoese fleet—under the command of Genoese admiral Andrea Doria—suffered an even greater defeat in the Cherchell Campaign.
+Likewise, the Ottomans in 1534 were able to recapture the port of Koroni (at the tip of the Morea peninsula), which Italian admiral Giovanni Andrea Doria had captured in 1532.

-It was in these years that another war front opened for the Spanish Monarchy in Central Europe during the Little War in Hungary (1526–1568), in which after the Battle of Mohács, Charles summoned the Spanish Cortes in Valladolid requesting that Spanish military assistance should be provided to the Holy Roman Empire, Austria and Habsburg Hungary to prevent the Turks from advancing into Hungary, Germany and Italy (arguing that Spanish interests were menace there and also of the Christendom as a whole).
-So, since 1529, Charles V and Mary of Hungary sent a Spanish Expeditionary force composed of the Tercio of Flanders (which included also Italians and Portuguese) that fought along Germans, Flemish, Czechs, Slovaks, Croats, Hungarians and Romanians in major battles of the 1529–1533 campaign like the 1st Siege of Vienna or 2nd Siege of Buda, in addition to participating in the battles of the Hungarian castles, in defense of the fortress of Visegrád, Szeged, Lippa and Timisoara for Ferdinand I of Hungary against the Ottoman puppet John Zápolya of Hungary with his Transylvanian, Moldavian, Serbian and Turkish troops.
-Some subjects of Habsburg Spain that resalted in the Austro-Hungarian theater were Luis de Ávalos, Luis de la Cueva y Toledo, Luis de Guevara, Juan de Salinas, Jaime García de Guzmán, Jorge Manrique, Cristóbal de Aranda, John of God, Bernaldo de Aldana, Hurtado de Mendoza, Gianbattista Castaido and Caste Lluvio.
-However, the year 1533 also witnessed important turning points in the Ottoman-Spanish War.
+During this period, another war front opened for the Spanish Monarchy in Central Europe during the Little War in Hungary (1526–1568).
+In this war, after the Battle of Mohács, Charles summoned the Spanish Cortes (political body) in Valladolid, requesting Spanish military assistance for the Holy Roman Empire, Austria, and Habsburg Hungary; the goal was to prevent the Turks from advancing into Hungary, Germany, and Italy.
+(Charles argued that Spanish interests were menaced there and also in Christendom as a whole.)
+As a result, after 1529, Charles V and Mary of Hungary sent a Spanish expeditionary force.
+This force was composed of the Tercio of Flanders (an army unit that also included Italians and Portuguese), which fought alongside Germans, Flemish, Czechs, Slovaks, Croats, Hungarians, and Romanians in major battles of the 1529–1533 campaign.
+These battles included the first Siege of Vienna and the second Siege of Buda.
+The force also participated in the battles of the Hungarian castles, in defense of the fortresses of Visegrád, Szeged, Lippa, and Timisoara for Ferdinand I of Hungary; this defense was against the Ottoman puppet John Zápolya of Hungary, with his Transylvanian, Moldavian, Serbian, and Turkish troops.
+Some subjects of Habsburg Spain that resalted in the Austro-Hungarian theater were Luis de Ávalos, Luis de la Cueva y Toledo, Luis de Guevara, Juan de Salinas, Jaime García de Guzmán, Jorge Manrique, Cristóbal de Aranda, John of God, Bernaldo de Aldana, Hurtado de Mendoza, Gianbattista Castaido, and Caste Lluvio.
+However, the year 1533 also included important turning points in the Ottoman–Spanish War.
 Indeed, the Ottoman Empire signed a peace treaty for the first time with the Holy Roman Empire, which also included the Spanish Empire.
-With this treaty, the war between the Ottomans and the Austrian Archduchy on the Hungarian front ended, while the war with the other vassals of the Holy Roman Empire (the Spanish Empire, the Kingdom of Naples and the Republic of Genoa) not covered by the treaty continued uninterruptedly in the Mediterranean.
-At the same year occurred the Siege of Agadir (1533) between Moroccans (backed by Ottomans) and Portuguese (backed by Spaniards), winning the latter.
+With this treaty, the war between the Ottomans and the Austrian Archduchy on the Hungarian front ended; nevertheless, the war with other vassals of the Holy Roman Empire (i.e., the Spanish Empire, the Kingdom of Naples and the Republic of Genoa) not covered by the treaty continued uninterrupted in the Mediterranean.
+The Siege of Agadir (1533) occurred that same year between Moroccans (backed by the Ottomans) and the Portuguese (backed by the Spaniards); the siege was won by the latter.